Thursday, September 10, 2026 from 12noon-3PM ET and

 - Avoid the risk of “flattening” intersectionality.

-- Lisa Bowleg, ITI Founder and President, a leading scholar of the application of intersectionality to health equity work, and an engaging and highly sought after speaker for her intersectionality and health equity expertise, is the instructor for this training.
+- Lisa Bowleg, ITI Founder and CEO, a leading scholar of the application of intersectionality to health equity work, and an engaging and highly sought after speaker for her intersectionality and health equity expertise, is the instructor for this training.

 “Material was so well organized and explained, it was easy for me to see how I can apply this to my work.”